 From the time that they enter the School all children are encouraged to develop the ability to contribute their ideas and opinions effectively through circle time, School Council, and target setting.
-Children with special educational needs and disabilities are encouraged to contribute to their All About Me/Pupil Passports, Pastoral Support Plans (PSPs) and EHC Plan reviews.
+Children with special educational needs and disabilities are encouraged to contribute to their All About Me/Pupil Passports, APDRs and EHC Plan reviews.

-For children with more severe difficulties interim meetings are sometimes held when they are invited to contribute and in some cases Home-School agreements are put into place.
+For children with more complex difficulties interim meetings are sometimes held when they are invited to contribute and in some cases plans are put into place.